ddiakopoulos/modern-midi/readme.md

 # ModernMIDI

 ModernMIDI brings together a number of support classes to read, manipulate, and generate MIDI data.
 For realtime input/output, the library gently wraps RtMidi for cross-platform hardware IO.
 Furthermore, ModernMIDI includes a comprehensive file io module for reading and writing format-0 files.
 Other features include common music theory concepts expessed in MIDI, along with a decently performing real-time file player.
 It's currently thin on the example/documentation front, but more samples will be forthcoming.

+In various forms, it has been used in performances with the [Seattle Symphony](http://www.geekwire.com/2015/conducting-with-kinect-seattle-symphony-to-use-microsofts-3d-sensor-in-world-premiere-performance/), installations at the [Jewish Contemporary Museum in SF](http://www.thecjm.org/about/press/press-releases/956-pour-crever-by-trimpin), and in many smaller Arduino prototypes in conjunction with [HIDUINO](https://github.com/ddiakopoulos/hiduino).

-# Building
+## Building
 Use the included VS2013 or XCode 6 projects.
 ModernMIDI will build on any platform with a recent C++11 compiler.

+## Acknowledgements
+ModernMIDI is a continuation of the functionality developed in [LabMIDI](https://github.com/meshula/LabMidi) by [@meshula](https://twitter.com/meshula).

-# License
+## License
 ModernMIDI is released under the simplified BSD 2-clause license.
 See the COPYING file for more information on the (license-compatible) third party code included within ModernMIDI.